 "This Fund makes the case for active management as stocks get pricey" MarketWatch, December 13, 2016

 Interview with Larry Pitkowsky Fox Business, December 7, 2016

 Interview with Larry Pitkowsky Wall Street Week, November 28, 2016

 Interview with Larry Pitkowsky Morningstar.com, July 22, 2015

 Interview with Larry Pitkowsky Bloomberg Radio, June 18, 2015

 Interview with Larry Pitkowsky Reuters Insider, January 2015

-In addition to the above referenced interviews, the GoodHaven Fund and its portfolio managers, Larry Pitkowsky and Keith Trauner, have been featured in a number of national publications and broadcasts, including, but not limited to The Wall Street Journal, Barron's, Bloomberg, CNBC, and Kiplingers.
+In addition to the above referenced interviews, the GoodHaven Fund and its portfolio manager, Larry Pitkowsky, have been featured in a number of national publications and broadcasts, including, but not limited to The Wall Street Journal, Barron's, Bloomberg, CNBC, and Kiplingers.
 Below are links to their home pages where you may search for additional information.